metabase/metabase/docs/developers-guide.md

 We don't like getting sued, so before merging any pull request, we'll need each person contributing code to sign a Contributor License Agreement [here](https://docs.google.com/a/metabase.com/forms/d/1oV38o7b9ONFSwuzwmERRMi9SYrhYeOrkbmNaq9pOJ_E/viewform)

+# Development on Windows

+The development scripts are designed for Linux/Mac environment, so we recommend using the latest Windows 10 version with [WSL (Windows Subsystem for Linux)](https://msdn.microsoft.com/en-us/commandline/wsl/about) and [Ubuntu on Windows](https://www.microsoft.com/store/p/ubuntu/9nblggh4msv6).
+The Ubuntu Bash shell works well for both backend and frontend development.

+If you have problems with your development environment, make sure that you are not using any development commands outside the Bash shell.
+As an example, Node dependencies installed in normal Windows environment will not work inside Ubuntu Bash environment.

 # Install Prerequisites